-The Irish Sports Council training/awareness workshops are available locally through the Local Sports Partnership network and the Sport NI training is available through a number of approved trainers (at the time of publication, Mountaineering Ireland's National Children's Officer is an approved trainer).
-Mountaineering Ireland can support clubs with training arrangements.
+The Sport Ireland training/awareness workshops are available locally through the Local Sports Partnership network and the Sport NI training is available through a number of approved.
+Mountaineering Ireland can support clubs with training arrangements, can have staff trained to deliver Safeguarding Level 1.
 It is important for adults with responsibility for children to have a basic understanding of how to ensure the safety and well-being of all participants in sport.
 Other courses offered outside sport may be accepted only on application to the National Children's Officer.